Course - Introduction to Pathology - HBIOA2001

 Further on evaluation

-Mandatory laboratory exercises in histology and cytology.
-Practical passing test.
-Both must be completed and approved in order to be eligible for the written exam.
+Both the laboratory course and practical assesment must both be completed and approved to be eligible for the written exam.

 Approved mandatory work requirements are valid for four semesters.

-Re-sit exams can be changed to an oral exam.
+Re-sit exams may be conducted as an oral exam.

 Specific conditions